 - Stop the game and bring them back into a circle.
 Ask for feedback on how they felt.
 Now ask them to look at their cards. - Ask those holding high-value cards how they felt in response to the way people treated them with respect.
 Take responses from all the participants in this group if possible. - Now ask the people holding the low-value cards how they felt about how they were treated.
 Give time for responses from everyone. - Follow up by asking: Are people in our communities treated like this?
 In our homes?
 How are people in our communities valued less?
 In our homes?
-Is religion ever used to value people as lesser or greater than others in our communities?
 How does it feel when people treat you badly? - Ask everyone if they had any choice in the cards they received.
 And who decided on the value? - Conclude by saying that we have no control over what we are born as (woman or man), and these roles and rules are assigned to us by our society, which we also contribute to creating.
 However, we are the ones responsible for treating groups of people like they have no value, worth or dignity, and that is harmful.
 Usually we see this happen to women: they are treated as if they have no worth to society, and sometimes even men are treated like this, especially if they are unemployed or have a disability. - We are here to change this: it must start with us, as we are the ones who contribute to shaping these norms and roles, especially when they are harmful to people and our communities.